 Garlic Powder (to taste, from the shaker)

-Approx 2 Tablespoon vegetable oil
+Approx 2 Tablespoons vegetable oil

-Approx 2 Tablespoon butter, divided
+Approx 2 Tablespoons butter, divided

 1 – 2 cups water (for gravy) in a large measuring cup